JSS95/araviq6/doc/source/user-guide/array-pipeline.rst

 .. currentmodule:: araviq6

-In :ref:`guide-processor`, we have built a processor and a pipline based on QVideoFrame.
+In :ref:`guide-processor`, we built a processor and a pipline based on QVideoFrame.
 Now let's learn how to build NDArray-based pipeline.

 .. figure:: ../_images/array-pipeline.jpg